KPersaud11-BC/School_District_Analysis/README.md

 ## Results
 The Challenge required me to replace all 9th grade reading and math scores with NaN.
 This was accomplished using the ```loc``` function.
 The code used for this is as follows;
-- To replace math scores
+To replace math scores:
 ```
 student_data_df.loc[(student_data_df["school_name"]=="Thomas High School") &
                     (student_data_df["grade"]=="9th"),["math_score"]]=np.nan
 ```
-- To replace reading scores
+To replace reading scores:
 ```
 student_data_df.loc[(student_data_df["school_name"]=="Thomas High School") &
                     (student_data_df["grade"]=="9th"),["reading_score"]]=np.nan
 ```
-- How is the district summary affected?
+- **How is the district summary affected?**

 With the values changed to NaN, the above code was used to determine the count of 9th grade students, and subtract that number from the total student count to create a new     total student count.
-Below is that code
+Below is that code.
 ```
 # Step 1.
 Get the number of students that are in ninth grade at Thomas High School.
 # These students have no grades.